terraindata/terrain/README.md

 ### Auto Styling

-To apply the auto styling / formatting, use `yarn run fix`
+To apply the auto styling / formatting, use `yarn run fix` - a combination of `yarn run style` and `yarn run lint`

 ### Configuring Webstorm IDE